ekeren/react-wing-workshop/03-react.md

   };
 });
 ```
-4. Use react hooks in order to read the title from our API Gateway, replace the content of `client/src/App.js` with the following code:
+4. Use react hooks in order to read the title from our API, replace the content of `client/src/App.js` with the following code:
 ```js
 import logo from './logo.svg';
 import {useEffect, useState} from "react";